 Wounds on the skin may stay hidden under the hair and become infected.
 This may cause a foul-smelling discharge (pus) to seep out of the wound.
 If your cat's body smells bad and you can't seem to find the source, try running your fingers through the coat and looking for wounds.
 If you find one, see your vet as soon as possible.

-Ear infections are caused by an overgrowth of yeast or bacteria in the ears.
+Ear infections are caused by an overgrowth of yeast, bacteria, or ear mites in the ears.
 Beside scratching and head-shaking, you may notice that your cat's ears smell horrible.
 Have a look inside to see if there is debris present as this is often a sign of an ear infection.
 Be sure to visit your vet soon to determine if an ear infection is present and to begin appropriate treatment.

 Cat urine has a very strong ammonia-like smell that can get smell even worse when there is a problem.
 Urinary tract infections can cause the urine to smell especially putrid.
-Incontinence can mean that your cat always seems to smell like pee.
-If you notice urinary odor on your cat, it's important to see the vet within a day or two before things get worse.
+Incontinence or the inability to control urination can result in your cat smelling like urine or pee.
+If your cat smells like urine, it's important to see the vet to determine the cause.

 If your cat is straining to urinate but not actually passing urine, this is an emergency.
 Your cat may be blocked.
 Urinary obstructions are extremely life-threatening.
 Bring your cat to the nearest open vet immediately.